A new step to curb the power of tech giants taken by the Senate panel - ExBulletin

 Legislative advances are under the new head of the strong Federal Trade Commission, where high-tech giants are already federal investigations, spectacular antitrust proceedings from federal and state regulators, and intense critics of the industry.
 It comes from being wise.

-In the House of Representatives, a judicial committee last June approved an ambitious bill that could curb control of the tech giant market and even separate the dominant platform from other businesses.
+In the House of Representatives, a judicial committee last June approved an ambitious bill that could curb market power of tech giants and even separate the dominant platform from other businesses.
 Since then, there has been no house action on the package.

-In a pre-vote Senate debate Thursday, Senator Richard Blumenthal of D-Connecticut said the bill was needed to help consumers and prevent competition and innovation.
+“We need this bill to help consumers and prevent competition and innovation,” Senator Richard Blumenthal of D-Connecticut said in a pre-voting Senate debate Thursday. rice field.

 But Senator Thom Tillis of North Carolina, one of the six Republicans who voted against the bill, argued that the drafted bill risks hindering innovation.
 He said he needed to be more clear about what actions were allowed or prohibited.

-Five other Republicans, including Senator Charles Ernest Grassley of Iowa and a senior Republican from the panel who co-authored the bill with Klobuchar, joined the committee’s majority of Democrats to vote in legislation.
+Five other Republicans have joined the Commission’s majority of Democrats and voted in favor of the bill.
+Among them is Senator Charles Grassley of Iowa, who co-authored the bill with Klobuchar.
 Sponsors say they have won the support of tech giant competitors such as Roku, DuckDuckGo, Yelp, Spotify, Match Group, Sonos and Patreon.

-Alex Padilla, a Democratic Senator in California, home of Big Tech Silicon Valley, said cracking down on bills for self-priority technology platforms for their products is a one-click way to get consumer choice and answers from specific search engines.
-He said it could be less convenient.
+Alex Padilla, a Democratic senator from California, home of Big Tech’s Silicon Valley, said crackdowns on the “self-priority” tech platform for its products will be answered by consumer choice and specific search engines.
+He said it could compromise the convenience of one-click.

 Like Amazon, Meta, Google, and Apple deny that they are abusing their position in the dominant market.
 They argue that improper intervention in the market by law will hurt consumers and small businesses that rely on their platforms.

-In a letter to the Associated Press’s Judiciary Committee leader, Apple fears that a later legislation on apps and another bill would actually harm the privacy and security of U.S. consumers.
-Said to raise.
+In a letter to the Associated Press’s Judiciary Committee leader, Apple said the law, and another bill on the app to be considered later, “actually harms the privacy and security of U.S. consumers.
+Will have an effect. ” “

 Follow Gordon on https://twitter.com/mgordonap

-Copyright © 2022 AP communication. all rights reserved.
-This material may not be published, broadcast, written, or redistributed.
+Copyright © Associated Press. all rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Sources